jweir136/PriorityQueue/README.md

 In order to add the *priority queue* class to your project, instruct the linker to add the ```PriorityQueue.h``` source files.

     #include "PriorityQueue.h"

+To create an instance of the object, simply initialize it as you would any generic class in c++17.
+The constructor does not take any arguments.